devillh/Indie-Studio/README.md

 Click on setup file and follow the instructions to install.
 Then have fun!

 On Linux :
-- To compile, use the following command line. cmake . make or make install
+- To compile, use the command line "cmake ." then "make" or "make install".
 - To launch, go in /indie_studio folder then use ./indie_studio command line.
 Have fun!